Skip to content

 Career overview

-Prior to his appointment at NTU, Gabriele worked as a sole trader (food) and in retail (books).
-He also works as a columnist for different Swiss media providers and worked as a broadcaster for Swiss public radio station RSI Rete Uno (rsi.ch).
+Prior to his appointment at NTU, Gabriele worked as a sole trader (food) and in retail (second hand books).
+He's also a columnist and radio broadcaster for different Swiss media providers.

 Research areas

-Gabriele’s research focuses on parts of Switzerland, Slovenia, Croatia, and Montenegro.
-In 2017 he gained his PhD in cultural studies at NTU.
-His research falls into diverse and complementary areas of interest such as literature written in Italian by Swiss, Slovenian, Croatian, and Montenegrin authors, history, heritage studies, symbols, food and wine cultures, and architecture.
+Gabriele has a PhD in cultural studies about parts of Switzerland, Slovenia, Croatia, and Montenegro.
+His research falls into diverse and complementary areas of interest such as literature written in Italian by Swiss, Slovenian, Croatian, and Montenegrin authors, nationalism, symbols, as well as food and wine cultures.

 In recent years Gabriele has been engaged in research and dissemination activities attending conferences as well as giving university and public talks.